 When calculating a specific rental rate, the exact cost you will be quoted will depend on the size of the machine and the brand it’s from.
 Using excavators as an example, a rental company will look at the size of the machines they are leasing as well as the brand it’s from.
 Quality brand equipment will ensure that the standard wear-and-tear will be able to be withstood, so the rates may be higher as they are valued more.
 Size is also taken into account considering the difficulty of delivering and picking up the excavator from your site if you are not able to pick it up on your own.
 Both new and used excavators will have both their size and the brand they’re from factored into their rental costs.

-Intrest RatesJust as you would pay interest on renting a car, you will also be paying interest when renting heavy equipment.
+Interest RatesJust as you would pay interest on renting a car, you will also be paying interest when renting heavy equipment.
 This cost will vary based on the client’s credit rating and the type of equipment that’s being leased out along with size, brand and condition.
 The percentage can range depending on these factors, so it’s important to be aware of the kind of machine you’re renting as well as your credit rating.
-New and used machines will have different rates based on their prior factors of condition, size, and branding.
+New equipment and used equipment (including excavators, soil compactors, asphalt compactors, wheel loaders, graders, and crawler tractors) will have different rates based on their prior factors of condition, size, and branding.

 Residual ValueTo properly calculate the rental rate, your rental provider will likely take both the current value and residual value of the equipment into account.
 Residual value is an estimate of how much the machine will be worth by the time you have returned it, as well as costs to fix anything damaged.
 For example, if you leased a new excavator for a project taking 12 months, the providers will need to calculate its residual value at the end of the term.
 The company will subtract the new worth from the initial cost of the machine to arrive at the right amount.
 This means that newer machines will have a higher residual value, while used machines will be lower.